Impact of non-standard neutrino-electron interactions on Big Bang Nucleosynthesis: Consequences for Big Bang Nucleosynthesis

 By varying only one NSI parameter at a time, we generate predictions for \( Y_p \) and \( ^2\rm H/H \).
-The resulting curves are shown in Figure~\ref{fig:BBN_1D}.
+The resulting curves are shown in Fig.~\ref{fig:BBN_1D}.
 The corresponding results for the right-handed flavour-changing coupling \(\varepsilon^{R}_{e\tau}\) are not shown, as they are qualitatively analogous to those obtained for \(\varepsilon^{L}_{e\tau}\).
-For the computations, we have assumed $\eta_{10} = 6.12$ (best fit from Planck \cite{Aghanim:2018eyx, ParticleDataGroup:2024cfk}).
-These results illustrate how precise measurements of the light-element abundances should be used to constrain NSI parameters, providing a complementary probe to other neutrino observables.
+For the computations, we have assumed $\eta_{10} = 6.115$ (best fit from Planck \cite{Aghanim:2018eyx, ParticleDataGroup:2026aaa}) and a neutron lifetime $\tau_n = 879.4 \, \mathrm{s}$~\cite{Gariazzo:2021iiu}.
+These results illustrate how precise measurements of the light-element abundances can be used to constrain NSI parameters, providing a complementary probe to other neutrino observables.